SVendittelli/dotfiles/README.md

 #### WSL

-On Windows Subsystem for Linux ypu may additionally need to run these commands:
+On Windows Subsystem for Linux you may additionally need to run these commands:

 ```shell
 rustup default stable